University of Arizona College of Medicine - Phoenix ABC-1 Building 425 North 5th Street, Phoenix, AZ 85004

 - Ong SG, Lee WH, Zhou Y & Wu JC (2018).
 Mining Exosomal MicroRNAs from Human-Induced Pluripotent Stem Cells-Derived Cardiomyocytes for Cardiac Regeneration.
 Methods Mol Biol.
 Vol. 1733, 127-136.

 - Lee WH, Chen WY, Shao NY, Xiao D, Qin X, Baker N, Bae HR, Wei TT, Wang Y, Shukla P, Wu H, Kodo K, Ong SG & Wu JC (2017).
 Comparison of Non-Coding RNAs in Exosomes and Functional Efficacy of Human Embryonic Stem Cell- versus Induced Pluripotent Stem Cell-Derived Cardiomyocytes.
 Stem Cells.
 Vol. 35(10), 2138-2149.

-Induced pluripotent stem cells (iPSCs), Cardiovascular disease modeling, environmental toxicology
+Induced pluripotent stem cells (iPSCs), Environmental Toxicology, Cardiovascular disease modeling

-The Lee lab focuses on the use of human induced pluripotent stem cells to study the interplay between environmental exposure and the development of cardiovascular diseases.
+The Lee lab focuses on the use of human induced pluripotent stem cells (iPSCs) to study the interplay between environmental exposure and the development of cardiovascular diseases.
 We seek to achieve this understanding by various cellular, genetic and biochemical approaches coupled with patients’ data.
-A recent focus of our research is to develop a cellular model of human origin to assess potential cardiovascular susceptibility associated with the use of e-cigarettes.
+A recent focus of our research is to develop a cellular model of human origin to assess potential cardiovascular susceptibility associated with radiation and e-cigarette/cigarette use.